 Look at what was underneath 3 layers of chipping old paint!
-Let’s dig into the whole process of how to strip years of old paint from off of your wood furniture so you can show off the beautiful natural wood again.
+Let’s dig into the whole process of how to remove paint from wood furniture so you can show off the beautiful natural wood again.

 Our client brought us her Grandma’s old dresser that has been in her family for over 100 years!
-And there were at least 3 layers of paint on it when it made it’s way to me.
+And there were at least 3 layers of paint on it when it made its way to me.

 The original plan was to give the dresser a fresh new layer of dark grey paint.
 But the old finish was in really bad shape.

 Let’s go through the steps to remove old paint or stain from any type of wood furniture.
 That includes wood veneered furniture just like this one too.